Raoul Aragon

-Raoul Aragon was a former Filipino actor in drama and action movies in the Philippines.
-Aragon was nominated in Gawad Urian Award 1980 as Best Actor in the movie Ina ka ng Anak Mo and he won the Best Actor award in Metro Manila Film Festival 1979 in the same movie (Ina Ka ng Anak Mo).
-He was also known as Raul Aragon, Raoul Aragonn.
+Raoul Aragon (1947 or 1948 – 22 January 2026) was a Filipino actor in drama and action films in the Philippines.
+Aragon was nominated in Gawad Urian Award 1980 as Best Actor in the film Ina ka ng Anak Mo and he won the Best Actor award in Metro Manila Film Festival 1979 in the same film (Ina Ka ng Anak Mo).
+He was also known as Raul Aragon or Raoul Aragonn.

 Career

-Aragon was the leading man of Nora Aunor in the movie Ina Ka Ng Anak Mo with Lolita Rodriguez, directed by Lino Brocka, which he played the husband of Nora Aunor.
+Aragon was the leading man of Nora Aunor in the film Ina Ka Ng Anak Mo with Lolita Rodriguez, directed by Lino Brocka, which he played the husband of Nora Aunor.

+Personal life and death

+Born Dominador Tampadong, Aragon was married to Josie and had five children.
+He later migrated to the United States.
+Aragon died in Downey, California, on 22 January 2026, at the age of 78.